-In addition, the Options button invokes the Server Options dialog, which allows you to select the network transport to be used (see Section 11.5.1).
+In addition, the Options button invokes the Server Options dialog, which allows you to select the network transport to be used (see Section 11.5.1, "Choosing a Transport").

 The Server Options dialog also allows you to select the number of secondary clients (0-31) allowed for a new session.